 General it as Object

-There is one phrasal verb with this pattern, lay on.
-The pattern is V it P adj/adv.
-The word after it is always thick or thickly.
+There is one phrasal verb with this pattern.
+Its pattern is V P from it all.

 go (for it) keep (at it) be rolling (in it) run (for it) snap (out of it) step (on it) wait (for it) get away (from it all)

 It is a favorite retreat of power brokers and glitterati who want to get away from it all.